-Blizzards, ice storms wreak havoc across northern plains
+Blizzards, ice storms wreak havoc across northern Plains

 - Seahawks' Tyler Lockett is lost for the season with leg injury that will require surgery

-The weather service office in Bismarck, North Dakota, predicted snow accumulations of 8 to 15 inches in western parts of the state and thunderstorms in the central region.

 The North Dakota Transportation Department closed most of a 240-mile stretch of Interstate 94 Sunday night, from the Montana border to Jamestown.
+That stretch remained closed Monday.
 Portions of U.S. Highways 2, 52 and 281 were also closed because of snow, ice and “near zero visibility.”

-Bismarck Police Chief Dan Donlin issued a no travel advisory for the North Dakota capital, where stranded vehicles blocked roadways and intersections.
+Motorists who drive past the roadblocks can be fined up to $250.

+No-travel advisories were issued for much of North Dakota, including the Williston, Dickinson, Minot, Bismarck, Jamestown, Valley City and Grand Forks areas.

-Authorities in South Dakota shut down Interstate 90 from the Wyoming border to Chamberlain — a distance of about 260 miles.
+Authorities in South Dakota shut down Interstate 90 from the Wyoming border to Chamberlain — about 260 miles.

-Icy conditions in Aberdeen, South Dakota, prompted the Brown County Sheriff’s Office to issue a no travel advisory.
-Aberdeen was also under a weather service flash flood warning after rain and snowmelt flooded major intersections in the city.

-The weather service warned anyone who “must travel” on icy roads in central Minnesota to have an extra flashlight, food and water.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.